 WordPress has a template/plugin system and an interface that makes it simple for website owners, giving you full control over a fully functional site with a content management system (CMS).

 I’m specialized in delivering custom-made WordPress themes that meet the highest quality requirements.
 A contemporary design for your website that matches the corporate identity of your company.
 I work with small businesses, clients and agencies mainly using WordPress.

 Every WordPress website I create is designed in-house from the ground up: no off-the-shelf or premium WordPress themes or restricted outsourced code!
 As well as building sites from scratch, I can also redesign your existing WordPress site, or simply for ad hoc maintenance jobs.

 Clients are demanding more functionality and better results from their websites and that’s exactly what I do.
 I create performant and memorable digital experiences that put the user first, with a strong focus on strategy, design and technology.

 I design web pages with usability and user experience at the forefront of any work.
-I am proficient with CSS frameworks and CSS Preprocessors as well, but vanilla tastes better imho.
-But I also create (responsive) HTML email templates, landing pages and web banners.
-Interested in a responsive approach for your corporate site, blog or landing page? ..
+I am proficient with CSS frameworks and CSS Preprocessors as well, but vanilla tastes much better imho.
+I also create (responsive) HTML email templates, landing pages and icon fonts.
+Interested in a new and fresh approach for your corporate site, blog or landing page? ..
 Let’s talk!